Applying to master’s programmes

 Who can apply

 In the field of art and design, an applicant may apply on the basis of sufficient knowledge and skills, gained by means of other studies and/or work experience, that correspond to a relevant bachelor's degree.
-This is not an option for applicants who have completed (or will complete no later than 31 July 2020) a bachelor's degree that makes them eligible to apply to a master’s programme.
+Other eligibility for higher education is not an option for applicants who have completed (or will complete no later than 31 July 2020) a bachelor's degree that makes them eligible to apply to a master’s programme.
 Applicants applying on the basis of sufficient knowledge and skills must provide evidence of their skills with documents such as work or study certificates.
+See the website other eligibility for higher education for document instructions.
 In the field of technology or business, a relevant bachelor's degree is required.

 You cannot apply to a master’s programme on the basis of a previous master's degree.
 Only bachelor’s degrees give eligibility for master’s programmes.
 An exception to this are ‘long-cycle’ master's degrees that have been granted without a bachelor’s degree, for instance, degrees awarded in Finland prior to the adoption of the two-cycle degree system in 2008.

 If you have completed or are completing other higher education degrees in addition to your bachelor’s degree, you can include one of them in your application form.
 All the studies included in the application form must be supported by the required application documents.
-The documentation requirements are the same for all degrees.
+The same documentation requirements apply to all degrees.
 For further information, see Application form and the required application documents.

 Admitted students may be assigned supplementary studies.